bobby569/MERN_Boilerplate/README.md

 MERN Boilerplate is a template for web development using Mongo, Express, React, Node.js Stack.
 Simple template for Redux is also added to better centralize the data in the _store_ for the project.
-Feel free to take the advantage of it.
+Feel free to take the advantage of it and modify the code based on your personal need.

-The template is based on a survey application, the idea of which is introduced by Stephen Grider.
+Part of the template is based on a survey application, the idea of which is introduced by Stephen Grider.

 ## Usage